Baby Feeding Chart: What to Feed and When, From Newborn to 12 Months

 How Much Should a 7- to 9-Month-Old Eat?

-At this stage, your little one will roughly need up to 32 ounces of formula or breastmilk per day.
+Between 7 and 9 months old, your little one will roughly need up to 32 ounces of formula or breastmilk per day.
 Months seven through nine can be a good time to add a greater variety and quantity of solid foods to your baby’s diet.

 How Much Should a 10- to 12-Month-Old Eat?

 Exploring new textures may now be a big part of your little one’s meals.
-As they grow, they may begin to self-feed with finger foods such as cut-up bananas, dry cereal, and pasta and even demand certain flavors that they enjoy more.
+As they grow, they may begin to self-feed with finger foods such as cut-up bananas, dry cereal, and pasta, and even demand certain flavors that they enjoy more.

 As you continue to replace breast milk or formula with solids, your baby’s healthcare provider can help determine how to balance out your baby’s meals.